PHSKC-APDE/training/package_development/apde_r_package_development.md

 -   Note that for [Authors\@R](mailto:Authors@R){.email} one of the roles must be the maintainer ('cre').
 I would just leave that part alone and update your name and email and delete the part about ORCID.
 -   If you are developing an existing package, clone it from GitHub and be sure to create and use a feature branch.
 -   Whether it is a new or existing package, set the package license to [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) by entering `usethis::use_apache_license(version = 2)`.
 This is the license used by CDC.
+-   For additional reading on building R packages, [R Packages (2e)](https://r-pkgs.org/ "R Packages (2e) Learn how to create a package, the fundamental unit of shareable, reusable, and reproducible R code.") by Hadley Wickham and Jennifer Bryan is an authoritative and free reference.

 ## Package Dependencies and Configuration